 The boxed cattle guard

-Boxed guards have a steel skirt surrounding it.
-The skirt may be either welded into place or be removable.
+Boxed guards have a steel skirt surrounding them.
+The skirt may be either welded into place or be built to be removable.
 The integral box is a steel skirt welded directly on that creates a barrier for dirt to creep underneath.
-With this type of box, installation may be made directly on the ground without the need of footings or digging.
+With this type of box, installation may be made directly on the ground without the need for footings or digging.
 To clean out any debris that may have built up over time, it is simply drug out of place and then slid right back in.
-At near 12 inches tall, dirt ramps are built up on either side to allow vehicles to cross over.
+At nearly 12 inches tall, dirt ramps are built up on either side to allow vehicles to cross over.

-This type of installation is considered less permanent and is very popular in low traffic areas and construction sites needing an equipment washout area or a dirt rumble to clean vehicles before they enter a pubic roadway.
-They are also more ‘portable’ and may be move from job site to job site if necessary.
+This type of installation is considered less permanent and is very popular in low-traffic areas and construction sites needing an equipment washout area or a dirt rumble to clean vehicles before they enter a pubic roadway.
+They are also more ‘portable’ and may be moved from job site to job site if necessary.

 Cattle Guard Installation

-is done with a concrete foundation (although other materials are also used; ie railroad ties) and a ‘vault’ area is dug underneath to collect debris.
+is done with a concrete foundation (although other materials are also used; for example railroad ties) and a ‘vault’ area is dug underneath to collect debris.
 Typically, a rectangular concrete foundation is poured to keep the dirt walls from falling in and to provide support to the beams that run in the direction of traffic.
 Although not considered a difficult endeavor, an experienced contractor who is familiar with the local soil conditions and frost/freeze levels is highly recommended.
-If not properly supported, changes to the soil during freezing, water saturation or runoff may affect the structural integrity of the crossing and the cattle guard itself.
+If not properly supported, changes to the soil during freezing, water saturation, or runoff may affect the structural integrity of the crossing and the cattle guard itself.

-There is also a cattle guard specifically designed for ATV use in crossing fence-lines.
-We’ve custom built these for golf carts passage as well.
+There is also a cattle guard specifically designed for ATV use in crossing fence lines.
+We’ve custom-built these for golf carts passage as well.
 Simply cut whole in your fence-line and drop this guard into place.
-One you connect your fencing the vertical supports in the middle, you’re dont.
+Once you connect your fencing to the vertical supports in the middle, you’re done.
 That’s all that’s needed!

 Another alternative to traditional cattle guards.
-These gates pivot and allow the it to lay flat for a vehicle to safely cross over and then return to their upright position automatically.
-This type of gate has been successfully used in busy feed lots with lots of tractor and truck traffic and provides yet another secure means of keeping livestock in place while allowing access to busy areas.
+These gates pivot and allow the it to lay flat for a vehicle to safely cross over and then return to its upright position automatically.
+This type of gate has been successfully used in busy feedlots with lots of tractor and truck traffic and provides yet another secure means of keeping livestock in place while allowing access to busy areas.

 Cattle Guard Load Ratings

-Considered the most effective means for controlling and containing livestock on a farm and ranch while offering the ultimate ease of access for all types of vehicles, steel cattle guards offer peace of mind and security no matter who needs to pass through a fence line.
+Considered the most effective means of controlling and containing livestock on a farm and ranch.
+These crossings offer the ultimate ease of access for all types of vehicles.
+They create peace of mind and security no matter who needs to pass through a fence line.